 Self-care can look like many different things:

 Where there’s a will, there’s a way…always.
-These five tips will help you elevate your self-care practice when you’re wanting a little more than the basics.
+These five ideas will help you step up your self-care game even on a budget.
+Any way of taking care of yourself is great, but these are for when you want a little more than the basics.

 Eucalyptus is an instant mood booster.
 Its leaves give off a very earthy, light aroma that isn’t too strong (for the sensitive nose types) but is a powerful decongestant.
 Fresh eucalyptus has several uses: